skariyania/skariyania/README.md

 👋 Hello, I'm Sahil Kariyania!

-I am a passionate programmer and tech enthusiast, exploring the realms of Data Science, Systems Softwares using Rust and Python.
+I am a passionate programmer and tech enthusiast, exploring the realms using Rust and Python.
 Currently, I'm diving deep into the Rust programming language, implementing daily examples to solidify my understanding.
 Simultaneously, I'm also honing my Python skills through hands-on examples, particularly focusing on data structures and design concepts.

 ## Repositories